 More clothing is being produced and consumed than ever.
 According to Bloomberg, fashion accounts for up to 10% of global carbon dioxide output—more than international flights and shipping combined.
-No doubt the fashion industry and our governments have a big role to play to produce more sustainable fabrics and provide more recycling avenues.
+No doubt the fashion industry and our governments have a big role to play in producing more sustainable fabrics and providing more recycling avenues.
 However, as consumers, we also need to play our part by reducing our clothing consumption.
 Reducing our clothing consumption not only allows us to be gentle on the planet but also on our wallets while creating a streamlined wardrobe where everything fits and makes us feel good.
 Here are five choices we can make to reduce our clothing consumption.

 Wear more of your clothes

 With only 20-30% of our clothes being regularly worn and an average of 7 wears per piece of clothing (vs. the 100-200 wears that it could sustain), there is a huge opportunity to reduce our clothing consumption by wearing more of what we have in our wardrobes.

 Carve out time to create outfits with what you have in your wardrobe.
 Pick an item of clothing you hardly wear, or always wear in the same way, and try it with other items in your wardrobe that you wouldn’t necessarily pair it with.
 Aim to create 3 to 4 outfits with this item.
 Make it an afternoon of fun by having a girlfriend over.
 Sometimes a new pair of eyes is just what is needed.